websanova/websanova.github.io/_posts/2015-08-28-creating-a-new-package-in-laravel-5-part-4-database-migrations-and-seeding.md

 ## Intro

-For part 3 of the series we will cover some basic migrations and seeding as it pertains to package development.
+For part 4 of the series we will cover some basic migrations and seeding as it pertains to package development.

 Some packages will require a database but sometimes we just need it for our own local testing while developing a package.
 In particular if it's a package that extends Eloquent or other database operations.

-For package testing I prefer to just use `sqlite` as I find it's easites to use for isolated local testing.
-However, if you're using eloquent really it should work on all supported databases.
-It's a good idea to document this in your packages README file in case there are issues.
+For package testing I prefer to just use `sqlite` as I find it's easiest to use for isolated local testing.
+However, if you're using eloquent it should work on all supported databases.
+It's a good idea to document this in your packages `README` file in case there are issues.

 ## Setting up the DB